 “I advise clients on their business-critical disputes, with special knowledge of the energy sector.
 I provide clear guidance on the best strategies for resolving disputes, explain complicated issues simply and am a commanding advocate.”

-Alexandros co-heads the firm’s energy dispute team.
+Alexandros heads the German Dispute Resolution Group including the Global Energy Dispute Team.
 He is widely regarded as a leading litigation and arbitration lawyer with a special focus on disputes in the energy sector (e.g. long-term supply agreements, price adjustments, hardship clauses and regulatory issues) as well as construction, commercial and corporate disputes.
 He also has a wealth of experience in mass actions, insolvency disputes and post-M&A claims.